laurilehmijoki/learn-reactive-programming-with-bacon.js/index.md

 Create a stream that emits the value "hello" after 1 second.
 Then define a side effect that prints that value into the console.

+## Next

+We have now taken a look at the stream abstraction.
+We've also gotten our hands warm with Bacon.js.
+Next, let's dive into the world of [combinators](combinators.html).